|TAA||Trade adjustment assistance|

 |Trading bloc||A group of countries that are somehow closely associated in international trade, usually in some sort of PTA.|

-1. A firm that facilitates transactions between buyers and seller, often in different countries.
+1. A firm that facilitates transactions between buyers and sellers, often in different countries.
 Trading companies may specialize in exports and/or imports, and they typically do not take ownership of goods, but rather take a commission from sellers.

 2. "Trading Company" is also part of the names of many firms, which may not satisfy definition 1.